Thank you for considering becoming a foster parent!

 Any clothing purchased for a child in care belongs to the child and is to go with the child whenever he or she moves or is returned home.
 It is expected that a child will leave with sufficient, clean clothes in good condition.

-The Office of Children's Services may reimburse a foster family for damages and loses.
-The foster family must complete a Foster Parent Report of Stolen/Damaged Property or Personal Injury (06-9440) form.
+The Office of Children's Services may reimburse a foster family for damages or loss as a result of a deliberate act with malicious intent or with gross negligence on the part of the foster child.
+The foster family must complete a Foster Parent Report of Stolen/Damaged Property or Personal Injury (06-9440) form within 72 hours from the time of the loss or physical injury.
 Contact the assigned caseworker for reimbursement information.